-Participants in this process, including the complainant and respondent, witnesses, investigators, supervisors/department chairs or their designees, and University officers may be directed to maintain appropriate confidentiality regarding the proceedings in order to protect the integrity of the investigation, to protect the privacy rights of the individuals involved, or for other valid reasons, provided that a complainant or respondent may not be required to maintain confidentiality as to the outcome of the investigation and any directions regarding confidentiality shall not impede the parties' ability to obtain and present evidence or otherwise support or defend their interests.
-Any questions regarding confidentiality in a particular case should be directed to human resources.
+Participants in this process, including the complainant and respondent, witnesses, investigators, supervisors/department chairs or their designees, and University officers may be directed to maintain appropriate confidentiality regarding the proceedings in order to protect the integrity of the investigation, to protect the privacy rights of the individuals involved, or for other valid reasons, provided that a complainant or respondent may not be required to maintain confidentiality as to the outcome of the investigation and any directions regarding confidentiality shall not be interpreted to prevent or impede the parties' ability to obtain and present evidence or otherwise support or defend their interests, to communicate with law enforcement, to communicate with legal counsel or another advisor under this Policy, or to seek counseling or support.
+Any questions regarding confidentiality in a particular case should be directed to human resources for employees or the vice president for student development's office for students.

-A complaint alleging an intentional breach of confidentiality may be pursued using the procedures set forth below.
+A complaint alleging an intentional breach of confidentiality by an employee may be pursued using the procedures set forth below.
 Such a breach may also constitute an act of retaliation.
-A breach of confidentiality may void the outcome of any previously agreed-upon resolution to a complaint.
+A breach of confidentiality by an employee may void the outcome of any previously agreed-upon resolution to a complaint.